awsdocs/aws-lambda-developer-guide/doc_source/access-control-overview.md

 ## AWS Lambda Resources and Operations<a name="access-control-resources"></a>

 In AWS Lambda, the primary resources are a Lambda *function* and an *event source mapping*\.
 You create an event source mapping in the AWS Lambda pull model to associate a Lambda function with an event source\.
-For more information, see [Event Source Mapping](invocation-options.md#intro-invocation-modes)\.
+For more information, see [AWS Lambda Event Source Mapping](intro-invocation-modes.md)\.

 AWS Lambda also supports additional resource types, *alias* and *version*\.
 However, you can create aliases and versions only in the context of an existing Lambda function\.
 These are referred to as *subresources*\.